kafeijao/Kafe_CVR_Mods/README.md

 levels with terrain types etc, create interactables to you can trigger the Mario Caps or spawn coins.

 Check [CVR Super Mario 64 In-Dept](CVRSuperMario64) for more info.

 ---

+### Instances

+Instances is a mod for ChilloutVR that enhances the management of world instances.
+With this mod, you can quickly rejoin the last instance you were in before logging out (as long as it still exists), and easily revisit the last 8 instances you've visited with just a single click.
+Note that to use the history feature, you need to have the BTKUILib mod installed.

+Check [Instances](Instances) for more info.

+---